Prophetic Counting

 Joseph goes on to interpret a second dream and demonstrates the same principle.

 16When the chief baker saw that Joseph had given a favorable interpretation, he said to Joseph, "I too had a dream: On my head were three baskets of bread.
 17In the top basket were all kinds of baked goods for Pharaoh, but the birds were eating them out of the basket on my head."
-18"This is what it means," Joseph said.
+Genesis 40:16-1718"This is what it means," Joseph said.
 "The three baskets are three days.
 19Within three days Pharaoh will lift off your head and hang you on a tree.
 And the birds will eat away your flesh."
-(Genesis 40:16-19 NIV)
+Genesis 40:18-19

 Here again three items, in this case three baskets become three units of time, in this case three days.